 “The best thing about switching from being an actor to being a director is that you don’t have to shave or hold your stomach in anymore.” –Dick Powell

 In 1933, Powell was paired with Ruby Keeler for the first time as a love interest in 42nd Street (1933).
-The film was a major success, as was their chemistry on film.
+The film was a major success, as was their on-screen chemistry.
 The pair would go on to appear in six more films together, including Gold Diggers of 1933 (1933), Footlight Parade (1933), Dames (1934), Flirtation Walk (1934), Shipmates Forever (1935), and Colleen (1936).
 While Powell had a starring role in College Coach (1933), he largely worked in ensemble films, including Convention City (1933) and Twenty Million Sweethearts (1934).

 Powell was briefly offered a new acting challenge as Lysander in A Midsummer Night’s Dream (1935) before returning to his usual musical roles.
 Though Powell was a thriving musical star, he quickly grew tired of the redundancy in roles.

-In hopes of reinventing himself and appearing in genres different from the musical, Powell left Warner Brothers and moved on to work at Paramount.
+In hopes of reinventing himself and appearing in genres different from the musical, Powell left Warner Bros. and moved on to work at Paramount.
 While his first role at Paramount was another musical with Blondell, I Want a Divorce (1940), he was soon offered a role in a non-musical screwball comedy called Christmas in July (1940).
 Powell followed this appearance with other comedic roles, such as In the Navy (1941) with Abbott and Costello and a fantasy comedy called It Happened Tomorrow (1944).
-Afterwards, he completed Meet the People (1944) at MGM with Lucille Ball but the film was a box office failure.
+He later completed Meet the People (1944) at MGM with Lucille Ball but the film was a box office failure.

-Powell’s career experienced a drastic shift when he was cast in Edward Dmytryk’s Murder, My Sweet (1944), the first of a series of noir films that followed the adventures of Private Detective Philip Marlowe.
+Powell’s career experienced a drastic shift when he was cast in Edward Dmytryk’s Murder, My Sweet (1944), the first in a series of noir films that followed the adventures of Private Detective Philip Marlowe.
 The film was a massive success, allowing Powell to carry out the role of Marlowe for the first time on film, radio, and television.
 Dmytryk and Powell would collaborate once again with Cornered (1945), which helped shape film noir style.
 Continuing the cultivation of his “tough guy” image, Powell appeared in Johnny O’Clock (1947), To the Ends of the Earth (1947), and Pitfall (1948).

 During this period, Powell married actress June Allyson.
 Together, they had a son named Richard Powell, Jr., and an adopted daughter named Pamela Powell.
 Allyson and Powell would remain married until Powell’s passing.